 My source has the ever-hopefulness of the young.
 But it is seeming to me (age 56) that on housing at least, this Council will not take a firm stand on anything unless it enjoys 100% approval among its most vocal constituents, like passing a resolution in support of a Climate Strike.
 And on housing, that is rarely if ever going to happen.

 Sadly, there are at present no passionate and outspoken defenders of the citys rental housing stock, or the rights and needs of renters, on the Council.
 On many housing issues, the effects on renters and rental housing do not even surface as important considerations.
-(I am hopeful this will change with the election of candidates Tim Morris or Eliza Kashinsky [Ward 1], Ryan Moore [Ward 8], and Matt Keating [Ward 2].
-Tim and Ryan are renters and founders of SETA.)
+(I am hopeful this will change with the election of Tim Morris [Ward 1] and Ryan Moore [Ward 8] — renters and founders of the Springfield Eugene Tenant Association.)

 I once again appreciated Register-Guard reporter Christian Hill s detailed article on the Councils inaction, but reading it led me to conceive of this boilerplate summary of such issues in the future, which could save him the time of attending Council meetings: